cswclui/katacoda-scenarios-1/mstran-004/step03.md

 .
 ```

+Shutdown the log stream

+`echo "Ctrl+C"`{{execute interrupt T1}}

-The output above indicates that the targets of *Fortune Cookie* data recieved their fortunes.
+The output above indicates that the *Fortune Cookie* microservices are consuming and emitting messages as expected.

 ---